 The Price Quote, the actual amount to be charged, is only available after the DAR is approved and the details of the project are final.
 The invoiced amount equals the Price Quote.

-Important details of each of these cost communications is provided below.
+Important details of each of these cost communications are provided below.

 Feasibility and cost estimate letters (FCEs)